-In 2016 we got a grant from the Guernsey Overseas Aid Commission for Gaston to train several of these other Inga promoters.
+In 2016 we got a grant from the Guernsey Overseas Aid Commission for Gaston to train several more Inga promoters.
 He ran three training workshops, in Kumba, Yaoundé and Fabé.
 Around 25 people came to these events, a mixture of farmers and community leaders.
-The greatest benefit comes in training new community leaders, particularly Atanga Wilson and Linus Arong, Pastor Nsandah (now in Kenya) and Tabouguie Alphonse, who have all continued as successful promoters of the Inga technique to many villages and farmers in their neighbourhoods.
-Besides doing the training Gaston visited them with follow up monitoring and further training that was needed.
-After this training the Inga project really took off in the Anglophone region of Cameroon.
+The greatest benefit came in training new community leaders, particularly Atanga Wilson and Linus Arong, Pastor Nsandah (now in Kenya) and Tabouguie Alphonse, who have all continued as successful promoters of the Inga technique to many villages and farmers in their neighbourhoods.
+Besides doing the training Gaston visited them with follow up monitoring and further support that was needed.
+After this training program the Inga project really took off in the Anglophone region of Cameroon.

 We have recently been approached by more community leaders.
-When funds permit Gaston will organise training sessions for them.
+When funds permit VSO will organise training sessions for them.

 One of the most successful early planters of Inga alleys was Mrs. Mendo Antoinette.
 She took great care of her seedlings and they grew well.
 An experimental comparison plot without Inga was planted beside her Inga plot.
 Both were planted with equal quantities of the same maize seed.
 The Inga plot produced a harvest of 30 kg, while the comparison plot produced only 8 kg.
 The second harvest from these plots gave similar proportions, and similar results were obtained from the Inga and comparison plots at Bizang.

-Since then we have done quite a few more small on-farm comparisons, with the farmer planting 200 Inga seedlings in alley formation on one plot, and having another plot of the same size adjacent to it that was planted with the same maize seed at the same time.
+Since then we have done quite a few more small on-farm comparisons.
+We ask the farmer to plant 200 Inga seedlings in alley formation on one plot, and to set up another plot of the same size adjacent to it.
+They then plant the same quantity of maize seed at the same time.

 The results show that the Inga is able to fertilise the badly degraded soil that would not otherwise grow well.
 The average increase in crop yield is 10X.
-That said, the yields vary greatly from plot to plot, and year to year in the same plot.
-We are doing some experiments to figure out why that is so as to be able to provide the best advice to farmers to tweak their process.
+That said, the yields vary greatly from plot to plot and year to year in the same plot.
+We are doing some experiments to figure out why that is so as to be able to provide the best advice to farmers to get the most out of the process.